Mediavine Review (Should You Make the Switch?)

 Ad settings in Mediavine dashboard

-You can also set the in-content ad frequency as a percentage on desktop as well as on mobile.
+You can also set the in-content ad frequency as a percentage on desktop and mobile.
 This is very useful as it allows you to tone things down a bit if you feel that there are too many ads appearing on your blog.

 RPM, Revenue and Payments